 Flight plans are used if your team is late back and we need to contact you or start a search.
-Hand in your intentions sheet at the briefing 15 mins before start.
-You can deviate from the route on the intentions sheet but it is best not to ignore it.
+Hand in your Intentions Sheet at the briefing 15 mins before the start.
+You can deviate from the route on the intentions sheet but it is best not to ignore it completely.

-About 15 minutes before the start time move to the Start Coral.
+About 15 minutes before the start time, move to the Start Corral.

-For bush events, at the entrance hand in your intentions sheet and have your navlight tags activated.
+For bush events, hand in your Intentions Sheet at the entrance and have your Navlight tags activated by one of the volunteers.
 This starts the scoring system.